siconos/siconos/docs/sphinx/install_guide/install_guide.rst

   # --- List of external libraries/dependencies to be searched (or not) ---
   option(WITH_BULLET "compilation with Bullet Bindings.
-Default = OFF" OFF) option(WITH_OCC "compilation with OpenCascade Bindings.
+Default = OFF" OFF) option(WITH_OCE "compilation with OpenCascade Bindings.
 Default = OFF" OFF) option(WITH_MUMPS "Compilation with the MUMPS solver.
 Default = OFF" OFF) option(WITH_UMFPACK "Compilation with the UMFPACK solver.
 Default = OFF" OFF) option(WITH_SUPERLU "Compilation with the SuperLU solver.
 Default = OFF" OFF) option(WITH_SUPERLU_MT "Compilation with the SuperLU solver, multithreaded version.
 Default = OFF" OFF) option(WITH_FCLIB "link with fclib when this mode is enable.
 Default = OFF" OFF) option(WITH_FREECAD "Use FreeCAD.
-Default = OFF" OFF) option(WITH_RENDERER "Install OCC renderer.
+Default = OFF" OFF) option(WITH_RENDERER "Install OCE renderer.
 Default = OFF" OFF) option(WITH_SYSTEM_SUITESPARSE "Use SuiteSparse installed on the system instead of built-in CXSparse library.
 Default = ON" ON) option(WITH_XML "Enable xml files i/o.
 Default = OFF" OFF)